ddev/ddev/docs/content/users/install/performance.md

     You can exclude a path from Mutagen syncing and bind-mount something from the host or a different volume on that path with a `docker-compose.*.yaml` file.
 So if you have a heavy project subdirectory (lots of fonts or user-generated content, for example), you could exclude that subdirectory in `.ddev/mutagen/mutagen.yml` and add a `docker-compose.exclude.yaml`.

-    For example, if you want the `stored-binaries` subdirectory of the project to be available inside the container, but don’t need Mutagen to be syncing it, you can use normal Docker bind-mounting for that subdirectory:
+    For example, if you want the `node_modules` subdirectory of the project to be available inside the container, but don’t need Mutagen to be syncing it, you can use normal Docker bind-mounting for that subdirectory:

-    1. Take over the `.ddev/mutagen/mutagen.yml` by removing the `#ddev-generated` line.
+    * Take over the `.ddev/mutagen/mutagen.yml` by removing the `#ddev-generated` line.
-    2. Add `/stored-binaries` to the excluded paths:
+    * Add `/web/core/node_modules` to the excluded paths:

     ```yaml
     ignore:
       paths:
-                - "/stored-binaries"
+      - "/web/core/node_modules"
     ```

-    3. Add a `.ddev/docker-compose.bindmount.yaml`:
+    * Add a `.ddev/docker-compose.bindmount.yaml`:

     ```yaml
     services:
       web:
         volumes:
-            - "./stored-binaries:/var/www/html/stored-binaries"
+        - "../web/core/node_modules:/var/www/html/web/core/node_modules"
     ```

+    * `ddev mutagen reset` and `ddev start` to get the new configuration.

     ### Troubleshooting Mutagen Sync Issues